vitali-fedulov/images/README.md

-# Comparing images in Go (legacy repo) &#10132; [NEW repo](https://github.com/vitali-fedulov/images3)
+# Comparing images in Go &#10132; [NEW repo](https://github.com/vitali-fedulov/images3)

-This repo is retired (January 2022), but will continue working.
-Try latest major version [images3](https://github.com/vitali-fedulov/images3) for new projects.
+Near duplicates and resized images can be found with the module.

+You can use this popular legacy repo, or try [NEW](https://github.com/vitali-fedulov/images3), which contains the latest major version.

 Changes in the NEW repo vs this one: